FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Discussion:

 Depending on SUT behavior, it is possible that one or both relevant bounds do not exist.
-The goal result instance where the required attribute values exist is informally called a Regular Goal Result instance, so we can say some goals reached Irregular Goal Results.
+The goal result instance where the required attribute values do exist is informally called a Regular Goal Result instance, so we can say some goals reached Irregular Goal Results.

 {::comment}